May be an excellent solution for seniors 60+ who don't want a house payment, need more monthly income or, want a non-cancellable line of credit.

 - Generally, a reverse mortgage loan will not affect Social Security or Medicare benefits.
 However, you should always consult your financial professional.

 - A reverse mortgage loan CAN impact Medicaid or Supplemental Security Income (SSI).
-Please consult a benefit specialist on these matters.
+Please consult a benefits specialist on these matters.

 - A reverse mortgage loan is a non-recourse loan.
 This means that neither you nor your heirs are personally liable for any amount of the mortgage that exceeds its value.